 ⚠️ Follow these instructions to enable the Pull Request Commit Links application.

-To create a CML workflow, copy the following into a new file on your main
+To create a CML workflow, copy the following into a new file named

 Commit and push the changes: